Insulin signal transduction pathway: Positive

 Insulin secretion results in positive feedback in different ways.
 Firstly, insulin increases the uptake of glucose from blood by the translocation and exocytosis of GLUT4 storage vesicles in the muscle and fat cells.
 Secondly, it promotes the conversion of glucose into triglyceride in the liver, fat, and muscle cells.
 Finally, the cell will increase the rate of glycolysis within itself to break glucose in the cell into other components for tissue growth purposes.

 An example of positive feedback mechanism in the insulin transduction pathway is the activation of some enzymes that inhibit other enzymes from slowing or stopping the insulin transduction pathway which results in improved intake of the glucose.

-One of these pathways, involves the PI(3)K enzyme (Phosphoinositide 3-kinase).
+One of these pathways, involves the PI3K enzyme.
 This pathway is responsible for activating glycogen, lipid-protein synthesis, and specific gene expression of some proteins which will help in the intake of glucose.

 Different enzymes control this pathway.
 Some of these enzymes constrict the pathway causing a negative feedback like the GSK-3 pathway.
 Other enzymes will push the pathway forward causing a positive feedback like the AKT and P70 enzymes.

-When insulin binds to its receptor, it activates the glycogen synthesis by inhibiting the enzymes that slow down the PI(3)K pathway such as PKA enzyme.
+When insulin binds to its receptor, it activates the glycogen synthesis by inhibiting the enzymes that slow down the PI3K pathway such as PKA enzyme.
 At the same time, it will promote the function of the enzymes that provide a positive feedback for the pathway like the AKT and P70 enzymes.
 The inactivation of the enzymes that stop the reaction and activating of enzymes that provide a positive feedback will increase glycogen, lipid & protein syntheses and promote glucose intake.

 (Image to help explain the function of the proteins mentioned above in the positive feedback.)

 Negative

 When insulin binds to the cell's receptor, it results in negative feedback by limiting or stopping some other actions in the cell.
 It inhibits the release and production of glucose from the cells which is an important part in reducing the glucose blood level.
-Insulin will also inhibit the breakdown of glycogen into glucose by inhibiting the expression of the enzymes that catalyzes the degradation of Glycogen.
+Insulin will also inhibit the breakdown of glycogen into glucose by inhibiting the expression of the enzymes that catalyzes the degradation of glycogen.

 An example of negative feedback is slowing or stopping the intake of glucose after the pathway was activated.
 Negative feedback is shown in the insulin signal transduction pathway by constricting the phosphorylation of the insulin-stimulated tyrosine.
 The enzyme that deactivates or phosphorylates the insulin-stimulated tyrosine is called tyrosine phosphatases (PTPases).
 When activated, this enzyme provides a negative feedback by catalyzing the dephosphorylation of the insulin receptors.
 The dephosphorylation of the insulin receptor slows down glucose intake by inhibiting the activation (phosphorylation) of proteins responsible for further steps of the insulin transduction pathway.